Islamic Republic of Afghanistan

 Following the September 11 attacks, the United States and several allies invaded Afghanistan, overthrowing the Taliban's first government (which had limited recognition) in support of the opposition Northern Alliance.
 Afterwards, a transitional government was formed under the leadership of Hamid Karzai.
 After the 2003 loya jirga, a unitary presidential Islamic republic was proclaimed under a new constitution, and Karzai was elected for a full term as president.
 Meanwhile, the US-led international coalition helped maintain internal security, gradually transferring the burden of defense to the Afghan Armed Forces after 2013–14.

 However, Taliban forces held control of various areas of the country and the civil war continued.
 The Taliban regrouped as an insurgency with the alleged support of Pakistan, and escalated attacks on Afghan and coalition forces after 2006–07.
 This perpetuated Afghanistan's problematic human rights and women's rights records, with numerous abuses committed by both sides, such as the killing of civilians, kidnapping, and torture.
 Due to the government's extensive reliance on American military and economic aid, some classed the nation as an American client state, and it gradually lost control of the rural countryside after the conclusion of Operation Enduring Freedom.

 During the withdrawal of NATO troops in 2021, the Taliban launched a massive military offensive in May 2021, allowing them to take control of the country over the following three and a half months.
 The Afghan National Army rapidly disintegrated.
-The institutions of the republic effectively collapsed on 15 August 2021, when the Taliban forces entered Kabul and Afghan president Ashraf Ghani fled the country.
-Soon after, former first vice president Amrullah Saleh declared himself the caretaker president of Afghanistan and announced the republican resistance against the Taliban; however, on 6 September 2021, Saleh also fled to Tajikistan and the remnants of the republican resistance formed a government in exile.
+The institutions of the republic collapsed on 15 August 2021, when the Taliban forces entered Kabul and Afghan president Ashraf Ghani fled the country.